By the numbers: The economy this week

 Highlights of key economic statistics from last week compiled by Putnam Investments.

-- The NFIB Small Business Optimism Index improved in February.
+- The NFIB Small Business Optimism Index increased in April.

-- Germany’s Federal Statistical Office reported that industrial production slipped 0.8% in January.
+- Germany’s Federal Statistical Office noted that GDP grew 0.4% in the first quarter.

 - The yield on the 10-year U.S. Treasury note traded in a narrow range.

 - No resolution to China trade war, or opening a new front with Europe on autos, risks more equity market turmoil.